Buckminsterfullerene02/dev-guide/src/Overview.md

 A particularly crucial factor is the engine version that the game runs on.
 Typically, the "best" engine versions for modding are 4.25/26/27, as they have had plenty of time to mature, thus have the most tools developed for them.
 Typically, any game 4.19+ is moddable to a high enough standard to make it worthwhile, and any game lower than this will require a significant amount more work from community tool developers.

 If the game makes heavy edits to the engine source, like many games do, it can make it significantly more difficult to mod.

-*Talk about switch between UE4 and UE5 maybe?*